 Yes.
 While your body can produce antibodies after being infected with COVID-19, this immunity may not last for long.
 More research is required to determine just how long people who’ve recovered from COVID-19 will remain immune from the virus.
 There have been reported cases of re-infection with COVID-19.

 When will pregnant people be able to get vaccinated?

 Pregnant women have a risk of experiencing severe illness if they contract COVID-19.
-That said, there currently isn’t enough research available about the impact of the vaccine on pregnant women.
-We recommend discussing your specific circumstances with your doctor to decide on the best course of action.
+With that said, there currently isn’t enough research available about the impact of the vaccine on pregnant women.
+We recommend discussing your specific circumstances with your doctor to determine the best course of action for you.

 Returning to normal

 Will you have to get the vaccine every year similar to the common flu vaccine?

 It’s not yet certain how frequently the COVID-19 vaccine needs to be administered.
 Researchers will study whether COVID-19 vaccines need to be administered annually or as a “booster shot” every few years.

 Can I stop following physical distancing rules and travel restrictions once I get the vaccine?

 In the short term, physically distancing and limiting travel to essential trips is still advised.
 Having received a vaccine does not mean you cannot become infected with the virus and spread it to those around you.
 Vaccination will help reduce the severity and duration of illness from the virus.
 It’s also uncertain whether vaccinated individuals can be asymptomatic carriers of the virus, as this was not part of initial studies.
 If vaccinated individuals do become asymptomatic carriers, they can infect others who haven’t yet received the vaccine.